carpentries/carpentrycon/venue.md

 Parent/Family traveling with child/children must inform the organisers if they would be attending the conference with their child/children.

-For mothers who need a designated space for nursing, please look for the nursing signs upon arrival of the conference.
+For mothers who need a designated space for nursing, please look for the nursing signs upon arrival at the conference.

 Please check Talbot hotel for their accommodation and child care support: (https://www.talbothotelstillorgan.com/).
 You must be a guest of this hotel to receive this service.